anamarijaeres/Monitoring-sensor-readings-in-real-time/README.md

 Zookeeper is configured using the zookeeper.properties configuration file, which located in the KAFKA_HOME\config directory.

-    (eg C:\kafka\config\zookeeper.properties)
+    C:\kafka\config\zookeeper.properties

-Zookeeper stores the content in the location defined in the zookeeper.properties file under the value
+Zookeeper stores the content in the location defined in the zookeeper.properties file under the value 'dataDir'.

-    'dataDir'

 Set the dataDir value arbitrarily, eg KAFKA_HOME\data\zookeeper.
 All others the settings can remain at the default values.

 Zookeeper and Kafka are started using the terminal.
-First you need to start Zookeeper, and then ´ Kafka.
+First you need to start Zookeeper, and then Kafka.
 The startup scripts are located in the KAFKA_HOME\bin\windows directory.
 Zookeeper are started using the 'zookeeper-server-start script' which receives as an argument the path to configuration files